Getting to Know Rhone Valley Wine and Food with Travel in Provence

 “I always trust any working wines from accomplished producers in Châteauneuf-du-Pape, Côtes du Rhône (CDR), Indication Géographique Protégée (IGP) and even Vin de France.
 The difference in style and structure is sometimes slight, but the price can vary considerably.
 You can also be pleasantly surprised by unusual grape varieties that are not allowed in the cru wines.”

 After absorbing the wine trade for years, Sophie launched her company Travel in Provence, where she offers a variety of personalised tours of the wine regions and beyond.
 Her passion for food and wine pairing is revealed in her excursions.
 Are you a foodie who loves wine?
 Travel in Provence delivers with small group cooking lessons and wine pairing in person.

 “We shop in Orange market, buy wine in Châteauneuf-du-Pape cellars and bring everything at home.
 Sometimes when we taste in a cellar, I suggest a dish that could easily go with the wine.”

 What makes Travel in Provence unique from other tour companies?

-Small, passionate and very down to earth.
-I am not spending time with tourists; rather I am sharing my passion with people from other countries while getting to know more about their culture.
+Small, passionate and very down-to-earth.
+I am not spending time with tourists; rather I am sharing my passion with people from other countries while getting to know more about their cultures.
 It is all about meeting each other, communicating and exchanging traditions and history related to wine and food.

 Can you describe your idea of “off the beaten path”?